ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 	{if can_moderate_comment}

-This variable will be used in a conditional to allow `comment editing <comment-editing>`.
+This variable will be used in a conditional to allow :ref:`comment editing <comment-editing>`.
 It indicates whether a member has permission to edit a given comment AND/OR close that comment.